mattiaivaldi/TRACKS/README.md

 Monte Carlo particles' tracks generation and reconstruction with multiple scattering and noise.
 Developed by Luca Quaglia and Mattia Ivaldi - Torino, 2018.

-To use TRACKS you must have a working version of Root installed on your device.
+TRACKS require a working version of Root on your device.
 To generate the tracks just execute:

 root[0] .x classcompiler.C _to load and compile all the libraries_
 root[1] tracks_gen(a,b,c,d)